Free pattern below

 Do the same on the other side.

-Congratulations of finishing the sweater!
+Congratulations of finishing this crochet two pocket baby sweater!
 And a big shout out to you if you could understand how I wrote it all down!
 Yahoo!

 If there were some confusing bits, email me!
 I will help you out the best I can.
 It was easier than you thought to make though, wasn’t it?
 I bet yours turned out great!
 I’d love to see, so come and find me on Facebook or Instagram!
 Post a picture, use the #daisyfarmcrafts or leave a comment on my Facebook page.
 It’s so fun to connect.